Company and tax law

 Community acts in the fields of medicinal products for human and veterinary use, cosmetic products and medical devices also apply to Monaco by virtue of the Agreement of 4 December 2003 with the European Community.

-Finally, some EU acts may be applicable because of their extraterritorial scope, such as Regulation (EU) 650/2012 on international successions, and Regulation (EU) 2016/79 on the protection of personal data (GDPR).
+Finally, some EU acts may have an impact because of their extraterritorial scope, such as Regulation (EU) 650/2012 on international successions, and Regulation (EU) 2016/79 on the protection of personal data (GDPR).

 International environmental law